Updated: Nov 30, 2021

 Custom Laser Settings and Treatment Plans

 That is why Laser Therapy Institute exists; is to provide protocols that give you these producible, reproducible, and predictable results in clinic.
 That means you need the custom protocols that give you the right response in the tissues.
 You need to have the education on how to pick the correct dose, the correct time, the correct power settings, and even where to treat.
-Let us help you get the right settings protocols in place for your practice to see excellent results through laser therapy and therefore practice growth.
-Email me right away, email@example.com.
+Let us help you get the right settings and protocols in place for your practice to see excellent results through laser therapy and, as a result, practice growth.